william-dawson/NameListManager/README.rst

 Additional Options
 ------------------

-There are a few more options you might want to specify.
+There are a few optional parameters you might want to specify.
+First, the language option will make sure to use the descriptions specified in the target language.
+If not language is specified, "en" for english is the default.
+Second, you can specify whether to generate MPI safe input handling.
+This mainly affects how error handling is performed.